chicommons/maps/README.md

 export DB_SERVICE=localhost
 # This should be the port where your PostGres DB is running
 export DB_PORT=5432
+# Change to appropriate path on your system where you placed this file.
+export SERVICE_CREDS_JSON_FILE=/path/to/credentials.json
 ```

 to the end of your file.
 Adjust the above settings if you have different settings.
 After exiting, run